Garrett Cooper Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks sixth in the league with a collective 9.4 strikeouts per nine innings.
+- The White Sox's 4.63 team ERA ranks 23rd across all MLB pitching staffs.

-- The White Sox have a 4.69 team ERA that ranks 24th among all league pitching staffs.
+- The White Sox give up the third-most home runs in baseball (90 total, 1.4 per game).

-- White Sox pitchers combine to surrender 89 total home runs at a clip of 1.4 per game (second-most in the league).
+- Kopech (3-5) gets the starting nod for the White Sox in his 13th start of the season.
+He's put together a 4.33 ERA in 68 2/3 innings pitched, with 79 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.